basho/basho_docs/content/riak/ts/1.4.0/using/timerepresentations.md

 ### IMPORTANT: Daylight Saving Time

-There is a flaw with the default time zone.
+There is a caveat when setting the default time zone.
 Defining a default time zone as a GMT offset means that when [Daylight Saving Time] begins or ends, the default time zone must be reconfigured for times to be translated correctly.

 You can schedule a cron job to adjust the time zone, but be aware that different implementations of cron handle DST transitions differently.

-{{% note title="REMINDER" %}}
-We do NOT recommend using ISO 8601 strings in production.
-Production applications should use the TS-supported client libraries to pass timestamps as integers, as this will ensure better performance and correctness.
-{{% /note %}}

 For more information on time zones, see [Learn About Timestamps][learn timestamps timezone].